Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Abstract

 \section{Abstract}

-We show that how to support propagation of spin degree in a spin-symmetric exciton-polariton condensates in a semiconductor microcavity.
-Due to the stimulated spin-dependent scattering between hot excitons and condensates, exciton polaritons form a circular polarized condensate with spontaneous breaking the spin rotation symmetry.
-The spin antiferromagnetic state are developed evidently from the density and spin flow pumped by localized laser source.
+We show that how to generate propagation of spin degree in spin-symmetric exciton-polariton condensates in a semiconductor microcavity.
+Due to the stimulated spin-dependent scattering between hot excitons and condensates, exciton polaritons form a circular polarized condensate with spontaneous breaking of the spin rotation symmetry.
+The spin antiferromagnetic state is developed evidently from the density and spin flow pumped by localized laser source.
 The low energy spin current is identified where the steady state is characterized by the oscillating spin pattern.
-We predict via simulation that it is very promising to dynamical creation of fractionalized half-quantum vortices induced by effective non-abelian gauge potential within currently experiment procedure.
+Finally, we predict via simulation how to dynamical generation of phase slip where ring-shape phase jump shows the behavior of splitting and joining together.